Skip to content

 filter

-Imagine, a hot summer day with temperatures around 33°C and you are working out in the heat for 50 mins [6 Trusted Source 2018 - BMC Sports Science, Medicine and Rehabilitatio Human study Effects of heat stress and dehydration on cognitive function in elite female field hockey players .
-Lack of adequate hydration in this scenario can easily dehydrate you, and you can lose up to 2% body weight in water.
-This can lead to physical and cognitive changes in the brain, which are reversible when you re-hydrate yourself.
-Your hydration levels can make a big difference to your brain health:
+Dehydration impacts cognitive performance, particularly in areas like attention and memory.
+Imagine, a hot summer day with temperatures around 33°C and you are working out in the heat for 50 minutes.
+Lack of adequate hydration can easily dehydrate you, and you can lose up to 2% of your body weight in water in this case[3 Trusted Source 2018 - BMC Sports Science, Medicine and Rehabilitatio Human study Effects of heat stress and dehydration on cognitive function in elite female field hockey players .
+This can lead to physical and cognitive changes in the brain like brain fog.
+Dehydration during longer periods increases the risk of cognitive decline like dementia and mood disorders like depression.
+Let’s take a look at why drinking water is important

 References